fastpdfservices/fastpdf-csharp/FastPDFService/README.md

 ```

 Then, we add an image to our template, and set the same image uri.
-This step can be done from your [template dashboard](https://fastpdfservice.com/services/templates).
+This step can also be done from your [template dashboard](https://fastpdfservice.com/services/templates).

 ```C# {{ title: 'C#' }}